 When a business is dealing directly with consumers (B2C marketing), a lot of attention is paid to emotions and storytelling.
 One of the major goals is to “connect” with the potential customers — especially on an emotional level — to facilitate conversions and sales.

-The same concept applies in case of B2B marketing — when you are not dealing directly with the end-user or consumer but another business.
+The same concept applies in the case of B2B marketing — when you are not dealing directly with the end-user or consumer but with another business.

 Unfortunately, when we talk about B2B marketing, most business owners forget about these basic marketing concepts.
 Although they may be dealing with another business, there are still real people behind it who will make the purchase decision.
 To connect with them and to influence their emotions is still the right way to market and sell your products.

 According to a study by CEB, which examined the impact of emotions in B2B marketing, 71% of B2B buyers who see a personal value in a purchase will end up buying the product or service.

 This further proves that the core marketing concepts remain the same, though the techniques may differ a little.
 It does not matter if it is B2C marketing or B2B marketing, real people with real emotions make purchase decisions in both scenarios.
 As a businessman, you need to appeal to the emotions of those decisions maker to ensure your marketing success.

 However, as we just mentioned, the techniques may vary a little bit.
 In this blog post, we are going to discuss how you can use emotions in B2B marketing, and we will also share some tips that will help you along the way.